littleosbook/aenix/doc/book/user_mode.md

 ### Lib C

 It might now be interesting to start thinking about writing a short libc for your programs.
-Some of the functionality requires system calls (?????) to work, but some, such as the `string.h` functions, does not.
+Some of the functionality require system calls (?????) to work, but some, such as the `string.h` functions, does not.

 ## Further reading